Particular/docs.particular.net/Content/NServiceBus/transactions-message-processing.md

 ![this is what you the initial DTCPing window to look like.](DTCPing.png "this is what you the initial DTCPing window to look like.")

-If you get an error referring to the RPC Endpoint Mapper, at the command prompt, run "dcomcnfg".
+If you get an error referring to the RPC Endpoint Mapper, at the command prompt, run `dcomcnfg`.
 You should see the Component Services screen below.

 ![this is the component services and dtc configuration](dtc_dcomcnfg_1.png "this is the component services and dtc configuration")